 by Had Robinson

-New, leaking tanks are a result of poor quality control and inadequate inspection by the factory.
-The edges of the fill and vent areas of tanks where they contact the caps and the openings for the various tubes may not be properly finished.
-The result is that the tanks leak not only fuel but are also difficult to pressurize with one's breath.
-The net result is that pilots have trouble with priming the fuel system.
+The edges of the fill and vent areas of tanks where they contact the caps and the openings for the various tubes are usually not properly finished.
+The result is that the tanks leak not only fuel but can be difficult to pressurize with one's breath.
+The net result can be that pilots have trouble priming the fuel system.
 Often enough, the tanks quickly get covered with oil and attract dirt and grime.

 There is nothing wrong with the concept of a priming system using a tube to pressurize the fuel tank.
 A primer bulb, on the other hand, adds weight and is another unnecessary point of failure in your fuel system.
-In addition, most priming bulbs are not resistant to the effects of ethanol that is in most service station gasoline and will quickly harden, crack, and leak – just like many other fuel system components and why we emphasize: IF AT ALL POSSIBLE TO DO NOT USE GASOLINE THAT CONTAINS ETHANOL.
+In addition, all but the most expensive priming bulbs are not resistant to the effects of ethanol that is in most service station gasoline and will quickly harden, crack, and leak – just like many other fuel system components and why we emphasize: IF AT ALL POSSIBLE TO DO NOT USE GASOLINE THAT CONTAINS ETHANOL.

-The best way is to immerse it in water (just the top of the tank) and blow in the primer tube to see where the leaks are.
+The best way is to immerse it in water (just the top of the tank held upside down) and blow into the priming tube to see where the leaks are.
 DO NOT USE ANY OTHER MEANS TO PRESSURIZE THE FUEL TANK.
 IT COULD RUPTURE THE TANK.
 If there are leaks do the following, as appropriate:

 The only fix for this is to smear RTV all over the UNDERSIDE of the cap gasket.
-You will have to have a very fine pick to lift out the gasket.
+You will need a very fine pick to lift out the gasket.
 Do not get RTV on the TOP side of the gasket.
-If it smears around the cap where it is visible, a shop towel must be quickly used to wipe off the excess.
+If it smears around the cap where it is visible, a shop towel or cotton swab must be quickly used to wipe off the excess.

 If all is OK, reassemble everything.
 Without leaks, the tank will easily pressurize and the carburetor will prime correctly.
 If you want your engine to start the first time, every time, check out this tip on properly priming a paramotor.